Chicago Weather: Severe weather, isolated storms possible Saturday

 The afternoon storms could be strong, but are unlikely to be severe, ABC 7 meteorologist Greg Dutra said.

-The National Weather Service has issued a Severe Thunderstorm Warning effective until 2 p.m. for southern Kankakee and northern Iroquois counties in Illinois, and southern Newton county in Indiana.
+The National Weather Service issued a Severe Thunderstorm Warning that expired at 2 p.m. for southern Kankakee.
+It has been extended to northern Iroquois counties in Illinois, and southern Newton county in Indiana until 2:45 p.m.

 Wind gusts could reach up to 60 mph and damage roofs, siding, and trees, according to the weather service.